 It’s one of the best spots for brunch on the island.
 I would recommend ordering the banana pancakes, or if you want a cocktail at lunch, go for the hot spiced cider!

 The meals are reasonably priced and you can tell the care that goes into the dish when it is served to you.
-Akito overall has a really relaxing and calm vibe to it and you will leave feeling nourished and satisfied.
-Plus, there are a lot of vegetarian, vegan, and gluten-free options if you need.
+Akito overall has a relaxing and calm vibe to it and you will leave feeling nourished and satisfied.
+Plus, there are a lot of vegetarian, vegan, and gluten-free options if you need them.

 Located on Ostend Road, every Saturday from 8 am to 1 pm you will find the Waiheke Ostend Market bustling with locals and visitors checking out the different stalls of items, food, and gifts.